-Press the power button on the front panel of the Q24 Tape Library to power it up or down.
-Powering up can take a few minutes because it includes scanning the inventory and configuration (e.g. how many and what type of drives are installed)
+Press the power button on the front panel of the Q8 Tape Library to power it up or down.
+Powering up can take a few minutes.

 2.15 Tape cartridges

 Before you begin using the library, an understanding of the media type, use, maintenance, and how to properly label and write-protect your tape cartridges, will help you to prolong the life of your tapes as well as the library.